 During my PhD I developed a range of digital artefacts for the everyday lives of people with dementia in care, namely, Paper Street View and the Photo Scrabbler.
 Through design practice, I explored the ways in which crafted digital artefacts can support emotional aspects of well-being by providing meaningful, positive experiences.
 Instead of designing for practical aspects of care, I considered the potential for artefacts to support enchantment and curiosity by providing windows on the outside world.

-Alongside my own design and making practice, I have extensive experience building working prototype designs that are robust enough to be used in exhibitions or for testing.
+Alongside my own design and making practice, I have extensive experience building working prototype designs that are robust enough to be used in exhibitions, or for testing.
 Though prototypes, many of these designs are an exceptionally well-finished representation of a designed artefact.
-Currently, I am a creative technologist at Northumbria University, supporting design students and working on research projects, alongside my own material experiments and practice.
-I have come to value the practical side of my work, where the challenges of novel projects bring direct and tangible reward that keeps me striving to learn and develop.
+Currently, I am a senior prototyping technician at Northumbria University, supporting design students and working on research projects, alongside my own material experiments and practice.